myllynen/byteman-automation-tutorial/README.md

-The tutorial starts with a simple Hello World like example and proceeds to eventually introduce a low overhead, easily customizable tool to provide statistics from Java applications supporting the following metrics over JMX (the actual tool supports additional metrics):
+The tutorial starts with a simple Hello World like example and proceeds to eventually introduce a low overhead, easily customizable tool to provide statistics from Java applications supporting the following metrics over JMX:

-* method average execution time
+* number of calls for any selected methods
-* number of live instances of a class (for classes implementing [Runnable](https://docs.oracle.com/javase/10/docs/api/java/lang/Runnable.html))
+* min/avg/max execution time for any selected methods
-* number of objects instantiated from a class
+* number of exits via exceptions for any selected methods
-* number of calls for any selected instance methods
+* number of live/total instances of a class (live only for classes implementing [Runnable](https://docs.oracle.com/javase/10/docs/api/java/lang/Runnable.html))
-* instance average lifetime (for classes implementing [Runnable](https://docs.oracle.com/javase/10/docs/api/java/lang/Runnable.html))
+* instance min/avg/max lifetime (for classes implementing [Runnable](https://docs.oracle.com/javase/10/docs/api/java/lang/Runnable.html))

 Basic Java, JMX, JVM, Linux, Maven, shell, and XML knowledge is